timvink/mkdocs-table-reader-plugin/docs/howto/use_jinja2.md

-# Use jinja2 for automation
+# Compatibility with mkdocs-macros-plugin to enable further automation

 {% raw %}

 `table-reader` supports [`mkdocs-macros-plugin`](https://mkdocs-macros-plugin.readthedocs.io/en/latest/), which enables you to use jinja2 syntax inside markdown files (among other things).